renovatebot/renovate/lib/modules/platform/codecommit/index.md

 ## Permissions

-Create a new policy for renovate with these permissions, Then attach it to the user/role.
+Create a new policy for renovate with these permissions, then attach it to the user/role.

 Add `"iam:GetUser",` to the `Action` array if you are using `Authentication as a USER` it will help reduce AWS requests Change the `Resource` to the resources you want to use